pedroblimaa/Monitrilho/README.md

 ## Welcome!

-Welcome to Brightness Buddy, your go-to app for managing monitor brightness hassle-free!
+Welcome to Monitrilho, your go-to app for managing monitor brightness hassle-free!
 Built with Electron and React, this app makes adjusting brightness a walk in the park.

 ## Features